 - Find New Users: When there is an untapped or under-served need.
 There could be a significant changing demographic that impacts your base.
 Or you are able to translate/transfer your reputation to a new user group.
 There should be something within your product/brand that helps fuel the brand post-trial.
 Trial without repeat means you’ll get the spike but then bust.
 Substantial investment required.
 Don’t let it distract from protecting the base loyal users.

 - Create New Uses: Format Line Extensions that take your experience or name elsewhere.
 Able to leverage the same benefit in a convenient “on the go” offering.
-Make sure the current brand is in order before you divert attention, funding and focus on expansion area.
+Make sure the current brand is in order before you divert attention, funding, and focus on the expansion area.
 Investment needed, could divert from spend on the base business.
 Be careful because the legendary stories (Arm and Hammer) don’t come along as much as we hope.

 Beloved Brands drive strong sales growth, which helps the profits work harder and more efficiently

 - Higher volume helps you exert pressure on costs.
 That could be supply costs, operations costs, distribution over even media costs.

 - Get More for Less From the Trade.
 You can begin exerting power over the sales channels to your advantage–trimming variable trade costs with retailers while demanding more display, prime real estate, coop advertising, and more control overpricing.
 ROI on trade programs.